|Researched by||Dr Heidi Tillin||Refereed by||Admin|

 Some repair of damaged encrusting coralline occurs through vegetative growth.
 Chamberlain (1996) observed that although Lithophyllum incrustans was quickly affected by oil during the Sea Empress spill, recovery occurred within about a year.
 The oil was found to have destroyed about one third of the thallus thickness but regeneration occurred from thallus filaments below the damaged area.
 Recolonization by propagules is an important recovery mechanism.
 Airoldi (2000) observed that encrusting coralline algae recruited rapidly on to experimentally cleared subtidal rock surfaces in the Mediterranean Sea, reaching up to 68% cover in 2 months.

 The associated species will vary in ability to respond to perturbations by inward and outward migration, repair damage to the body and to recolonize and therefore recovery rates will vary.
 The sponge Halichondria panicea and the anemone Urticina felina will readily repair damage to the body.
 For example, removal of tentacles by clipping does not alter behaviour or Urticina felina and the tentacle regenerates within a few days (Mercier et al., 2011).
 Urticina felina internally broods young, providing a mechanism for recovery close to adults.
 However, recovery is likely to be slower in populations where nearby individuals do not exist.
 The large size, slow growth rate and evidence from aquarium populations suggest that Urticina felina is long lived.
 Dispersal ability is considered to be poor in the similar species Urticina eques (Solé-Cava et al. 1994).
 Adults can detach from the substratum and relocate but locomotive ability is very limited.
 Impacts that remove large proportions of the population over a wide area will effectively reduce the availability of colonists.
-However, the species colonised ex-HMS Scylla in the fourth year of the vessel being on the seabed (Sköld et al., 2001).
+However, the species colonized ex-HMS Scylla in the fourth year of the vessel being on the seabed (Sköld et al., 2001).

 Echinus esculentus may structure this biotope through grazing.
 As a group, echinoderms have a high fecundity; producing long lived planktonic larvae with high dispersal potential.
 However, recruitment in echinoderms is poorly understood, often sporadic and variable between locations and dependent on environmental conditions such as temperature, water quality and food availability.
-Recovery of populations may occur through repair of non-lethal damage, adult migration into impacted areas or larval colonisation.
-Lewis and Nichols (1979a) found that adults were able to colonise an artificial reef in small numbers within 3 months and the population steadily grew over the following year.
+Recovery of populations may occur through repair of non-lethal damage, adult migration into impacted areas or larval colonization.
+Lewis and Nichols (1979a) found that adults were able to colonize an artificial reef in small numbers within 3 months and the population steadily grew over the following year.
 Similarly, Nichols (1981; 1984) reported that a site where all sea urchins were removed in 1978 had returned by a subsequent survey in 1979 (although no abundance was given).
 Recruitment of urchins is sporadic or annual depending on locality and factors affecting larval pre-settlement and post-settlement survival.
 For example, the heart urchin Echinocardium cordatum recruitment only occurred in 3 years out of a 10 year period (Buchanan, 1967).
 Millport populations of Echinus esculentus showed annual recruitment, whereas few recruits were found in Plymouth populations during Nichols studies between 1980 and 1981 (Nichols, 1984).
 Bishop and Earll (1984) suggested that the population of Echinus esculentus at St Abbs had a high density and recruited regularly whereas the Skomer population was sparse, ageing and had probably not successfully recruited larvae in the previous 6 years.
 Also, Echinus is slow to mature and it would take up to 8 years for adult biomass to be restored (MES, 2010).
 It is possible for Echinus to recolonize areas from which it is lost quickly by migration, where there is a large resident population in the surrounding area, such as on rocky or hard substrata.
 However, recruitment is more variable, annual in some cases or prolonged in others.
 Therefore, as Echinus esculentus is widespread and abundant around the coasts of the UK, a local population is likely to recover via migration from the surrounding area, and a resilience of ‘High’ (<2 years) is suggested, however it should be noted that in isolated areas dependent on recruitment alone, resilience would likely be ‘Medium’ (2-10 years).
 In contrast, Gibbula cineraria, another grazer within the biotope, is a fast growing species with a short-lifespan (Schöne et al., 2007) and pelagic dispersal stages (Underwood, 1972) and is considered to recover quickly (resilience is ‘High’ through migration from adjacent habitats and larval recolonization from any level of impact.

 Resilience assessment.
 The biotope undergoes annual changes in algal biomass and structure with the scour tolerant and perennial species including crustose corallines and red algae with crustose bases (Corallina officinalis and Plocamium cartilagineum) and the associated long-lived species Echinus esculentus, Halichondria panicea and Urticina felina being the more stable elements.
 Where resistance is ‘High’ resilience is assessed as ‘High’ by default.
 Where resistance is ‘Medium’ then recovery is considered to be ‘High’ based on migration of mobile species, recolonization from the remaining population of annuals and perennial and vegetative growth and spread of perennial algae.
 Where resistance is ‘Low’ but crustose bases of red algae and parts of the Corallinacea remain then recovery is also assessed as ‘High’.
 However where resistance is ‘Low’ or ‘None’ and the key characterizing crustose corallines and the crustose bases of Corallina officinalis and other holdfasts are likely to be removed then resilience is assessed as ‘Medium’.